Crossref makes research outputs easy to find, cite, link, and assess.

 As a community organization, Crossref works for and is responsive to many different groups involved in scholarly communications.
 Everyone in scholarly communications has a role to play.
-Who is Crossref?
-You are Crossref!
 Learn more about how we can help you as a publisher, editor, researcher, research funder, librarian, developer, or research administrator.

 A DOI is just the start

-Other registration agencies can register your DOIs.
-But only members of Crossref can use the tools and services that we have built on top of Crossref DOIs.
-Only Crossref DOIs are included in services such as:
+You can register your DOIs with any other registration agency.
+But only members of Crossref can use the tools and services that we have built on top of Crossref DOIs:

-- Reference linking: Joining us means that you’re entering into a reciprocal linking agreement with 16626 other Crossref members publishing over 111231936 works from over 120 countries around the world.
+- Reference linking: Joining us means that you’re entering into a reciprocal linking agreement with 17322 other Crossref members publishing over 111231936 works from 139 countries around the world.
 Adding DOIs to your reference lists means that you are linking your content with the growing network of scholarly research, and the other Crossref members are required to link back to your content in the same, persistent way.